Montréal’s biggest sports venues

 Parc Jean-Drapeau

-Made of two islands — Ste-Helene’s Island and Notre-Dame Island — Parc Jean-Drapeau offers both beautiful gardens and sport installations.
-Espace 67 is a vast open and modern space, which offers sound systems, stage design, washroom facilities, lighting, and sophisticated security for the safety of all visitors.
+Made of two islands — Sainte-Hélène’s Island and Notre-Dame Island — Parc Jean-Drapeau offers both beautiful gardens and sport installations.
+Espace 67 is a vast open and modern space, which offers sound systems, stage design, washroom facilities, lighting and sophisticated security for the safety of all visitors.
 And the opportunity for sports events is endless.

 Maximum capacity: 10,000+

-Sample events: Grand Prix du Canada (F1 car racing), the Montréal Triathlon, the Dragon Boat Québec Cup
+Sample events: Formula 1 Canadian Grand Prix, the Montréal Triathlon, the Dragon Boat Québec Cup

 The Percival-Molson Stadium